 Ionian Boots of Lucidity

-Once again, cooldown reduction and HP/MP regen goes very well with Soraka.
+Once again, cooldown reduction and AP goes very well with Soraka.
 Both items are cheap and very effective on Soraka.
-They provide heal and shield power which make your heals pretty epic.
-You also get some MR which is nice and useful.
+They provide extra buffs when healing which make your heals pretty epic.
+You also get some MR and MP regen which is nice and useful.